cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * login to https://<<OMSWorkspaceName>>.portal.mms.microsoft.com
 * Add The solutions "Agent Health", "Backup", "Activity Log Analytics" and "Protection & Recovery"  Solutions from the "Solutions Gallery" of the OMS Portal of the workspace.
 * Logon to the OMS Workspace and Go to -> Settings -> "Connected Sources"  -> "Windows Servers" -> Obtain the Workspace ID like <code>ba1e3f33-648d-40a1-9c70-3d8920834669</code> and the "Primary and/or Secondary Key" like <code>xkifyDr2s4L964a/Skq58ItA/M1aMnmumxmgdYliYcC2IPHBPphJgmPQrKsukSXGWtbrgkV2j1nHmU0j8I8vVQ==</code>
-* While Deploying the Template just the WorkspaceID and the Key are to be mentioned and all will be registered.
-The Windows Agent is already available in the VM once WorkspaceID and Key are put in during Template deployment.
+* While Deploying the Template just the WorkspaceID and the Key are to be mentioned and all will be registered. **The Windows Agent is already available in the VM once WorkspaceID and Key are put in during Template deployment**.

 ![OMS Container](https://docs.microsoft.com/en-us/azure/log-analytics/media/log-analytics-windows-agents/oms-direct-agent-connected-sources.png)